If your dog keeps rubbing his face along the ground, shaking his head, or scratching at an ear with a paw, then it might be he has an ear infection.

 Typically this means using drops for two to three weeks.
 Another important factor is to treat all the other dogs in the house so that they don’t act as a reservoir of infection.

 Another ear infection treatment for dogs is to correct yeast overgrowth in the ear.

-A yeast overgrowth also tends to produce thick brown – black wax and can have a distinctive ‘yeasty’ smell.
+Yeast overgrowth also tends to produce thick brown-black wax and can have a distinctive ‘yeasty’ smell.